Homebrew/homebrew-cask/doc/cask_language_reference/readme.md

 ## Stanza order

 Having a common order for stanzas makes Casks easier to update and parse.
-Below is the the complete stanza sequence (no Cask will have all stanzas).
+Below is the complete stanza sequence (no Cask will have all stanzas).
 The empty lines shown here are also important, as they help to visually delineate information.

 ```
 version